al-holm/aika/docs/docs.md

 We consider the likelihood of unfair use of LLMs to be imminent.
 We consider the elimination of this problem to be a priority.

+### Legal risks regarding the use of LLMs for legal consulting

+The user shouldn't fully rely on the legal tips from the Law-Chatbot, there is a risk of desinformation.

 ## Strategies for each identified risk

 ### Availability of team members